alexeyrodriguez/toktts/README.md

 # Installation

 A reasonable machine to train the models in this repository would require at least 16 CPU cores, 120Gb of disk space, 150Gb of RAM and a GPU like the RTX4090.
-The amount of RAM is required to allow fast generation of the training dataset.
+The amount of RAM and CPU cores are required to allow fast generation of the training dataset.
 There seems to be a memory leak, possibly in Encodec.
-One can sidestep the need for RAM using the `shards` option in the configuration.
+One can sidestep the need for RAM due to the leak using the `shards` option in the configuration.

 Assuming a machine like the above, the model in `config/two_secs_augmented/ex_small.yaml` would train in about 7 hours